Home » Blog » Mac OS X » How to Backup Apple Mail to iCloud Account ?

 How to Backup Apple Mail to iCloud Direct?

 If you want a more structured and reliable approach to save Apple Mail emails to iCloud account, use the Apple Mail Converter.
-It has the IMAP option that can be used to move the emails to the iCloud account after configuring properly.
+It has the IMAP option to move the emails to the iCloud account after configuring properly.
 Download the desired software from the links.

 5 Steps to Save Apple Mail Emails to iCloud